calligraphist/Weather-Dashboard-challenge-6/README.md

 ```

 ## Acknowledgements
- I acknowledge all my hardwork and some help from the teachers.
+ I acknowledge all my hardwork and some help from the tutors.
+ got little inspiration from https://github.com/jmrendon48/

 - - -